Skip to main content

 SELECT COUNT(*) FROM orders$lake;

--- we can also query the system tables
+-- We can also query the system tables

 SELECT * FROM orders$lake$snapshots;

-Union read data in Fluss and Paimon
+Union Read of Data in Fluss and Paimon

 Flink SQL

-SELECT SUM(order_count) as total_orders FROM ads_nation_purchase_power;
+SELECT SUM(order_count) AS total_orders FROM ads_nation_purchase_power;

-First, create a Paimon catalog for StarRocks:
+First, create a Paimon catalog in StarRocks:

 StarRocks SQL